Kylea650/spotipy-discover-weekly/README.md

 A simple python script to archive the user's current Discover Weekly playlist as a new spotify playlist on their account.

-This script is set up to run weekly (every Monday at 8am) using GitHub Actions.
+This script is set up to run weekly (every Monday at 6am UTC) using GitHub Actions.

 ## To run locally:
 This project uses Python 3.10 and Spotipy 2.20.0 as per the requirements.txt.

-Run the following from your terminal to create a virtual environment for the project and install the required dependencies.
+Clone the repo and run the following from your terminal to create a virtual environment for the project and install the required dependencies.

 bash/zsh
 ```